signalfx/splunk-otel-android/README.md

   or changing the span name.
 See the javadoc on the `SpanFilterBuilder` class for more details.
 - `renderDurationPollingIntervalMs(int)` :
   Set/change the default polling interval for slow/frozen render detection, in milliseconds.
   Default is 1000ms.
-Passing zero will disable the slow render detection.
+Value must be positive.
+- `disableSlowRenderingDetection()` :
+  Disable the detection of slow frame renders (default is enabled).

 #### APIs provided by the `SplunkRum` instance: